amrutkar20/Vehicle-Object-Detection/README.md

 ## Note
 - If nan values appear in the avg (loss) field during training, there may be an issue.
 - If an "Out of memory" error occurs, increase `subdivisions=16`, 32, or 64 in the .cfg file.

+# Conclusion

+In conclusion, this guide provides a comprehensive walkthrough for training the YOLOv4_large model for road traffic object detection.
+By following the outlined steps, users can configure the model, label their dataset, and initiate the training process.
+Key considerations include adjusting configuration files, labeling images using Yolo_mark, and managing data setup.

+The guide covers essential commands for starting and monitoring training, as well as considerations for resuming training from a specific iteration.
+Users are encouraged to be mindful of potential issues such as nan values during training and out-of-memory errors, with corresponding solutions provided.

+By leveraging this guide, users can harness the power of YOLOv4_large for their specific traffic object detection needs, enhancing accuracy and efficiency in real-world scenarios.